 *The term ‘woman’ is used however, it is acknowledged that not all people referred identify with this term.
 The Specialist Perinatal Service is inclusive of all people giving birth.

 Our team works as part of a Cheshire and Merseyside-wide service in partnership with Cheshire and Wirral Partnership NHS Foundation Trust.

-- We do not currently accept self-referrals but women can be referred to our service by any professional supporting them such as GP, midwives, health visitors, social workers, voluntary sector agencies
+- We do not accept self-referrals, but women can be referred to our service by any professional supporting them such as a GP, midwife, health visitor, social worker, voluntary sector agencies

-- Please make sure you have consent from the woman to make the referral and please advise all women to expect a call from a duty clinician when we receive this referral to complete a telephone triage
+- The above professionals should make sure they have consent to make the referral and let people know to expect a call from us so we can complete a telephone triage

-- Routine and urgent referrals into the service are made by completing our referral form and emailing this to your local Specialist Perinatal Service
+- Referrals are made by completing our referral form and emailing this to your local service

 - Emergency referrals do not require a referral form and should be made via telephone to the local Specialist Perinatal Service between Monday to Friday 9am to 5pm.

-- Outside of these working hours referrers should contact our of hours services such as Mental Health Crisis Lines (24/7) - visit our urgent help page.
+Outside of these working hours referrers should contact our out of hours services such as Mental Health Crisis Lines which are available 24 hours a day seven days a week.

-Your first appointment is the start of building a relationship with your healthcare professional.
+Your first appointment is the start of building a relationship with the perinatal professional.
 The appointment will either be at a venue in your local area or in your own home.
 Children and family are welcome to the first appointment, however, we can also see you alone if you prefer.

 Below you can watch a video with Hannah, a mum from Warrington who has used our Specialist Perinatal Service.
 In the video, Hannah shares her experience of postnatal depression after the birth of her son, and how our service has helped her.